 This page includes a review of useful short-cut keys in excel.
-A lot of the excel short-cuts are pretty useless and you can use the menu or the mouse just as fast.
-But there are a few short-cuts that can be helpful are the subject of this page.
+There are a few short-cuts that can be helpful are the subject of this page.
+I also show you how to make you own formatting short-cuts and a basic goal seek macro.
+A lot of the excel short-cuts are pretty useless and you can use the menu or the mouse just as fast and over-doing short-cuts because of some silly rule is not a good idea.
 You can go to google and find a list of short-cuts that probably has more than a thousand short-cuts (I have not bothered to go and check).
 I use just a few short cuts that I think are effective.
-Some short-cuts are old — for example ALT E, I, S and ALT E, L and ALT, E, M which come from an old version of excel.
+Some short-cuts are old — for example ALT E, I, S and ALT E, L; and ALT, E, M; ALT, M, D; ALT, E,k which come from an old version of excel.
 These can be very helpful when used together with the SHIFT, CNLT, R macro.
-I have put the short-cut keys that I like in the file name Short-cuts.xlsx which is attached below.
+I have put the short-cut keys that I like in the file name Short-cuts.xlsx which is attached below and I have put them in the generic macro file.
 I also demonstrate a simple technique to make your own short-cut keys with a macro.

 Sometimes after I teach a class, participants tell me that they will not be able to remember any of the short-cut keys I show them one day after the class is finished.
 The basic objective of the discussion on this page and the associated videos is to demonstrate just a few key short-cut keys that can really help you and that perhaps you can remember.

 Some of the pages on this website will hopefully make you think about deep philosophical issues associated with cost of capital in Africa and measuring real risks.
 This page has no deep risk measurement issues.
 It is like a cookbook.
 I have created the files and videos below so people who take my classes can remember some of the short-cuts.